thisguy12win80/Create-Binary-Code-With-.img-Files/README.md

 Trying to create a new binary system to use Emoticons instead of 1's and 0's

-//*/"This is the start of my project to create a binary code system to use Emoticons as the default TCP/IP protocols, and as a filing system naming convention//*/
+##"This is the start of my project to create a binary code system to use Emoticons as the default TCP/IP protocols, and as a filing system naming convention##

 ##"This system will need to convert binary code to Font + .img file formatting removing the string values of the standard UTF-8/UTF-16 format."##